biblius/threte/README.md

   - [ ] Simple Rete Visualiser
   - [ ] Examples

-The long term goal is to create a working rule engine with the ability to create a machine that 'learns'.
+The implementation is far from production ready and can be improved in many ways.

-An important sanity note on negative and NCC nodes:
+## An important sanity note on negative and NCC nodes

 "The function for creating new negative nodes is similar to the ones for creating beta memories and join nodes.
 However, one additional consideration is important with negative conditions,